njgeorge000158/Oil-Energy-Sector-Analysis-During-the-COVID-19-Pandemic/README.md

 5. **Rolling Correlation Analysis:** Optimal rolling window and minimum period selection with stability and cross-validation scoring enables time-varying analysis of the COVID–indicator relationship within and across phases.

-6. **Lag Correlation Analysis:** Bonferroni-corrected peak lag identification, quantifying the delay between COVID data changes and economic indicator responses and confirming the directional (X-leads-Y) character of the relationship.
+6. **Lag Correlation Analysis:** Bonferroni-corrected peak lag identification quantifies the delay between COVID data changes and economic indicator responses to confirm the directional (X-leads-Y) character of the relationship.

 ### 1.5 Composite Scoring Framework